 ● Release of stored trauma and trigger patterns.

 ● Varying degrees of body temperature, feeling very hot or cold.

 ● Shaking or movement.

 ● A profound feeling of love and compassion for self.

 ● A feeling of oneness with people and nature.

 ● Expanded awareness, seeing things in a new way.

 ● Finding internal resources and becoming empowered.

 How to Practice Conscious Connected Breathwork

 Conscious Connected Breathwork is an open-mouthed breathing technique.
-We focus on a strong (longer) inhalation and a softer (shorter) inhalation, with no pause between inhales or exhales.
+We focus on a healthy (longer) inhalation and a softer (shorter) inhalation, with no pause between inhales or exhales.
 Focus on your breath pattern at the start of your practice, then let yourself fall into your natural rhythm with this breath.
-You will experience physical sensation and may become lightheaded, so it is important to lie or sit down while practicing conscious connected breathwork.
-This is a relatively safe practice, though there are some contraindications to be aware of (certain heart and psychological conditions such as schizophrenia and bipolar disorder, seizure disorders, or difficult pregnancy).
+You will experience physical sensation and may become lightheaded, so it is essential to lie or sit down while practicing conscious connected breathwork.
+This is a relatively safe practice, though there are some contraindications to be aware of (particular heart and psychological conditions such as schizophrenia and bipolar disorder, seizure disorders, or severe pregnancy).
 I recommend finding a skilled practitioner to lead you through this practice the first time you try it.
 This work can be done on a one to one basis or in groups, in-person, and virtually.
 I believe due to the effectiveness of breathwork concerning addiction (and more), combined with how easily accessible it is (you can practice anywhere, anytime), we will continue to see it rise in popularity.